Zawadidone/learning-python/README.md

 rigt.next(left)
 ```
 Reference count

 root - 1

 left - 3

 right - 2

 del root

 del node1

 del node2

 reference count

 root - 0

 left - 1

 right - 1

-### Tracing notdone
+### Tracing
 mark and sweep

 Follow the references, mark an sweep

 python maintains a list of every object created as a program is run

-only a container with refcounte > 0 will be stored in the list
+only a container with refcount > 0 will be stored in the list

 garbage collection cycle
 Python makes a list of objects to discard

 It runs an algorithm to detect reference cycles

-if an object has no outisde references, it's put on the discard list
+if an object has no outside references, it's put on the discard list

 objects that survive will be promoted to the next generation

-reference conting is not thread safe
+reference counting is not thread safe

 ## Global Interpreter Lock (Gil)
 The solution to the problem of dealing with shared resources, like memory in a computer.
 When two threads try to modify the same resource at the same time, they can step on each other's toes.
 The end result can be a garbled mess where neither of the threads ends up with what they wanted.